 Ergonomic keyboards are designed to help people just like us.
 Their design creates a comfortable typing experience and helps us keep our hands, wrists, and arms in a good position to prevent aching and tiring easily.

-Ergonomic Keyboards Comparison Table For 2017
+Ergonomic Keyboards Comparison Table

 |1.
 Logitech K350 2.4Ghz Wireless Keyboard||Wave-design ergonomic keyboard with cushioned palm rest|